Perkiomen School: Campus

-Perkiomen School's campus covers 185 acre and is located in Pennsburg, Pennsylvania, a small suburb within the Lehigh Valley and Metropolitan Philadelphia areas.
+The 185 acre campus is in Pennsburg, a community in the Lehigh Valley and greater Philadelphia area.
+The school has six academic buildings, including Kriebel Hall and the Schumo Academic Center, and six dormitories with a dining hall, student center, health center, and faculty housing.

-The campus has six dormitories.
-These include a dining hall, health center, and faculty housing.
-Athletic facilities include an athletic center with a swimming pool, two gymnasiums, weight, and wrestling rooms, a weight room, a wrestling room, eight tennis courts, multiple athletic fields, an indoor batting cage, and an outdoor batting cage.
+Athletic facilities include a center with a swimming pool, two gymnasiums, weight and wrestling rooms, eight tennis courts, multiple playing fields, and indoor and outdoor batting cages.